Aadharsh-Geethagovindan/breakpoint-site/public/lore/section4.md

 The IWO High Council is the supreme governing body of the Intergalactic Wizarding Organization, composed of the most powerful and trusted individuals in the organization — the Primarchs.
 Each Primarch represents one of the IWO’s core divisions and serves as both strategic leader and philosophical steward of their domain.
 Together, the Council determines the IWO’s direction on matters of arcane research, rift intervention, alliance diplomacy, and internal doctrine.

-Presiding over the Council is the Prime Magister, the highest arcane authority in the galaxy.
+Presiding over the Council is the **Prime Magister**, the highest arcane authority in the known galaxy.
 The Prime Magister serves as the final arbiter of deadlocked decisions, oversees inter-divisional harmony, and holds emergency powers to authorize unilateral action when time or secrecy demand it.
 While rarely seen in public, the Prime Magister’s influence touches nearly every major arcane initiative across the known galaxy.

 Though the Council presents a unified front, ideological differences between Primarchs often shape internal debate — and the balance of power can shift subtly over time.
 Still, few question the IWO’s role as the ultimate authority on arcane matters in the post-Breakpoint era.

-## Starsprawler Academy and Silgar Military and Silguard
+## Silgarian Military and Enforcement Orgs

 ### **StarSprawler Academy**

 StarSprawler Academy is the oldest and most prestigious military institution in Silgar — and arguably the entire Constellian Alliance.
-Founded by the divine warrior Gosen in the aftermath of the Breakpoint, SSA was built with a singular mission: to train generations of elite soldiers, tacticians, and battlefield leaders capable of defending civilization against the chaos of the rift.
+Founded by the divine being Gosen in the aftermath of the Breakpoint, SSA was built with a singular mission: to train generations of elite soldiers, tacticians, and battlefield leaders capable of defending civilization against the chaos of the rift.

-Over the course of its 930-year history, SSA has developed a reputation not only for its rigorous physical training but also for its moral discipline, strategic education, and deeply meritocratic advancement system.
+Over the course of its 800+ year history, SSA has developed a reputation not only for its rigorous physical training but also for its moral discipline, strategic education, and deeply meritocratic advancement system.
 Cadets are expected to master combat tactics, leadership principles, and survival against overwhelming odds.
 Graduation from SSA is a hard-earned achievement, and those who bear its mark carry great respect across the Alliance — especially within the Silgarian military, where SSA alumni often rise quickly through the ranks.

-While deeply tied to Silgar, SSA has trained warriors from across the Alliance, and its teachings continue to shape military doctrine far beyond Arkhalion.

 | Tier | Cadet Rank | Description |
 | :---- | :---- | :---- |